gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Jetty Plugin

 The [Jetty plugin](userguide/jetty_plugin.html) has been deprecated and will be removed in Gradle 4.0.
-You may wish to use the more feature-rich [Gretty plugin](https://github.com/akhikhl/gretty) instead of the Jetty plugin.
+Consider using the more feature-rich [Gretty plugin](https://github.com/akhikhl/gretty) instead.

 ## Potentially breaking changes